Vacuum Energy and Renormalization of the Field-Independent Term: Conclusions

 \section{Conclusions}

 In this work, we have discussed the role of the constant term in the non-perturbative RG evolution.
-In particular, we investigated whether the rampant divergent terms $k^2$ and $k^4$ which naturally appear in the RG equation for $d=4$ dimensions for the scalar inflaton field can be removed by a suitable subtraction method.
+In particular, we investigated whether the rampant divergent terms $k^2$ and $k^4$ which naturally appear in the RG equation for $d=4$ dimensions for the scalar inflaton field (in the absence of the Gaussian fixed point) can be removed by a suitable subtraction method.
 These divergent terms are the consequence of the construction of the functional RG method and considered as unphysical.
-They make the application of the functional RG method on the proper treatment of the cosmological constant very questionable.
+They make the application of the functional RG method on the proper treatment of the cosmological constant very questionable if the Gaussian fixed point is absent.

 Renormalisation and RG scaling could be a possible tool to handle the cosmological problem and they are under intense debate, see for example the recent works, \cite{Ru2020,MoSo2020}.
 In Ref.~\cite{MoSo2020} the Running Vacuum Model has been studied which assumes a running cosmological constant where the running vacuum described by equation (6.9) of \cite{MoSo2020} and the running RG scale is denoted by the mass-like term $M$.
 Based on the subtraction method of \cite{MoSo2020} it is possible to remove the divergent $M^4$ term and RG scale-dependence of the running vacuum is characterised with $M^2$ and $\log(M^2)$ terms only.